jamesfzhang/auto-save/README.md

 ### From Github
 Go to the `Packages` directory under Sublime Text's data directory:

-OS X: `cd ~/Library/Application Support/Sublime Text 3/Packages`
+Mac: `cd ~/Library/Application Support/Sublime Text 3/Packages`

 Then clone this repository: `git clone https://github.com/jamesfzhang/auto-save.git`

 Uage
 -------
-By default, Auto Save is disabled because it is a fairly invasive plugin.
+By default, AutoSave is disabled because it is a fairly invasive plugin.
 To enable it, you must do the first bind the command to turn the plugin on or off.
 Open "Preferences / Key Bindings - User" and add: